anhongalk/Lab-Reports-CSE-15L/lab-report-2-week-4.md

 you should go and check the file and reedit the bounds so that it stays within the boundaries of the code.
-The Index is out of bounds by ending at -1, so we had to remove the extra lines and the end of the code, in order to solve the problem by reseting it to 0.
+The Index is out of bounds by ending at -1, so we had to remove the extra lines and the end of the code, in order to solve the problem by resetting it to 0.
+We added a for loop to make sure it that it never goes out of bounds to negative as well, incrementing each time.

 [Test Case 1](https://github.com/anhongalk/Lab-Report-2/blob/main/test-file.md)